 Lymph is a watery fluid that carries oxygen to the cells and transports waste products away from them.
 It also contains white blood cells, which help fight infections.

 As the lymph nodes begin to work harder to remove waste, they can enlarge.
-This enlargement is more common in certain areas of the body, including the neck, armpit, and groin.
+This enlargement is more common in certain areas of the body, including the neck, armpits, and groin.

 Many viruses can cause swollen lymph nodes.
 These include: